wallee-payment/wallee-ios-sdk/README.md

 Be sure to keep a strong reference to the `WALFlowCoordinator` because the whole payment process is not self contained and terminates once it is not referenced by anyone anymore.

 Once you start the payment process by `[WALFlowCoordinator start]` the coordinator pulls all required data automatically via the credentialsFetcher.
+The payment process itself runs in a view container which the implementing app has to present.
+The simplest way to do this is by simply showing it as a modal ViewController.

+Receive the view container via the coordinators properties: `coordinator.paymentContainer.viewController`.

 The `WALPaymentFlowDelegate` has mandatory delegate methods which are indicating the payment process terminal state.
 As in either success or failure.